Samos, Missouri

 Samos is an unincorporated community in Mississippi County, in the U.S. state of Missouri.
+The community was at the intersection of County roads 326 and 321 approximately 4.5 miles southeast of Charleston and 3.5 miles southwest of Wyatt.
+It was on the St. Louis Southwestern Railway line.

 History

 A post office called Samos was established in 1884, and remained in operation until 1938.
 The name is a transfer from the island of Samos, in Greece.